lr13953301387/8715_project/README.md

 ### 1. MileStones and Current Objective:

+TODO:

-1.3.1 Data preparations of the 300 digital version of historical artifacts
+[]1.3.1 Data preparations of the 300 digital version of historical artifacts

 Standardizing the files and images: